 While the college currently has state funded retention programs for students (EOPS/CalWORKS), resource centers (Disability Support Programs and Services/Veterans Resource Center) and learning communities to help students successfully complete courses and remain enrolled, these programs are often limited by capacity, funding, and qualifications students must meet to access those services.
 There are still a significant number of students outside these programs who are not being served where the need still exists.

-In an effort to coordinate and broaden our retention efforts, we suggest the following goals.
+In an effort to coordinate and broaden our retention efforts, the Office of Equity suggests the following goals.